MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/work-streams-introduction.md

 ## Create a work stream

-Follow these steps to create a new work stream in Omnichannel for Customer Service:
+Perform the following steps to create a work stream in Omnichannel for Customer Service:

 1. In the Omnichannel site map, go to **Work Distribution Management** > **Work Streams**.